radius-project/docs/docs/content/getting-started/tutorial/2-tutorial-app/index.md

 ## Next step: Moving to production on Azure

-This step has shown how a developer can test the application with a Mongo container.
-When moving to production, the dev may now want to handoff the deployment to the operations team for deployments to other environments.
-The operator can now setup a Radius environment with Azure cloud provider and use the same app, but now connect it to an Azure CosmosDB using the Mongo connector.
-The next step will show how the connector can be updated to use a CosmosDB instead of a Mongo container:
+When moving to production, you may want to swap your locally running container for an Azure CosmosDB for your Mongo database.
+The next step will show you how to swap your connector infrastructure to an Azure resource, leveraging the Azure [cloud provider]({{< ref providers >}}).

 <br> {{< button text="Previous: Initialize an environment" page="1-tutorial-environment" newline="false" >}}{{< button text="Next: Swap connector resource (optional)" page="3-tutorial-connector" >}}